practicalli/clojure/docs/clojure-cli/projects/create-from-template.md

 # Creating Clojure projects

 Creating projects using a template is a quick way to get started.
-A template will create the project structure, add libraries and even include example code. .
+A template will create the project structure, add libraries and even include example code.

-Clojure CLI can use the deps-new or clj-new community projects to create a project
+deps-new provides Clojure CLI specific templates. clj-new uses Leinginen templates which may required additional configuration to work with Clojure CLI.

+The deps-new built-in templates for creating a project

+* `app` - simple project for a running application (uberjar)
+* `lib` - simple project for a library (jar)
+* `scratch` - a `deps.edn` file and `src/scratch.clj`
+* `template` - project for defining a custom template

+!!!
+INFO "Practicalli Project Templates"
+    Additional templates are under construction at [:fontawesome-brands-github: practicalli/project-templates](https://github.com/practicalli/project-templates)

+    * `practicalli/service` - production level project template with Integrant, Http-kit, Reitit, Mulog, Docker, Make, MegaLinter, etc.
+    * `practicalli/application` - production level project template with Mulog, Docker, Make, MegaLinter, etc.

+    Practicalli Project templates will be added to the `:project/create` alias once they are ready

 ## Add project tools

 Add one or both of the tools as aliases to the Clojure CLI user configuration

-=== "Practicalli Clojure CLI Config"
+=== ":fontawesome-solid-book-open: Practicalli Clojure CLI Config"
-    [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) provides the following aliases
+    [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) provides the following aliases

     `:project/create` for [seancorfield/deps-new](https://github.com/seancorfield/deps-new), to create Clojure CLI specific projects and a simple way to define custom templates